The Worldwide Disclosure Facility (WDF) is a mechanism to make a voluntary disclosure relating to ‘offshore interests’.

 Examples include clients with foreign bank accounts where they received bank interest as well as dividends received from foreign companies.
 A lot of clients have NRE and NRO bank accounts in India which are used to hold Indian Rupees in the NRE account and fixed deposits in INR.

 We have also heard from a lot of clients who have moved from Hong Kong to UK and have missed to declare their bank interest, dividend & rental income from Hong Kong on their UK tax return.
+Other clients include EU nationals who have moved to the UK in the last decade and still receive bank interest income and rental property income from EU countries which needs to be declared to Hmrc using the Worldwide Disclosure Facility.

 If you have received such correspondence from HMRC then please get in touch with us to discuss next steps.